-The Zentrum für Astronomie der Universität Heidelberg (ZAH) was established in 2005 by joining the institutes Astronomisches Rechen-Institut (ARI), Landessternwarte Königstuhl (LSW) and Institut für Theoretische Astrophysik (ITA):
+The Zentrum für Astronomie der Universität Heidelberg (ZAH) was established in 2005 by joining the Astronomisches Rechen-Institut (ARI), the Landessternwarte Königstuhl (LSW) and the Institut für Theoretische Astrophysik (ITA).

 Albert-Ueberle-Str.
 2 and Philosophenweg 12